-The Digital Futures Team (DFT) are involved in many exciting projects across Western.
+Learning Futures are involved in many exciting projects across Western.
 We have included a snapshot of these below.

 Digital assessment is an evolving field with a growing body of evidence supporting the efficacy and authenticity of utilising digital tools to enhance feedback and student engagement.
 A shift is taking place from summative (traditional, high stakes) exams to embedded formative feedback systems.
 This change forms a significant transition from the testing of retained knowledge and an ability to deal with exam stress, to effective applications of skills and demonstrations of competency.
 While many e-proctoring (digital) solutions exist, they are costly and ultimately not foolproof.

-The PVC Digital Futures (opens in a new window), in his capacity as Chair of Senate Assessment Committee, is leading a review of current practices with a view to using emergent technologies to encourage students to better demonstrate learning outcomes through authentic, scalable assessment at the University.
+The team is leading a review of current practices with a view to using emergent technologies to encourage students to better demonstrate learning outcomes through authentic, scalable assessment at the University.

 - Learning science and instructional design support is provided to our academic staff to maximise the potential of the courses or units to attract and engage students;